 GPS or Global Positioning System: This is a system that allows anyone with a receiver to determine their location.
 It is based upon a series of satellites that broadcast information down to the earth's surface.
 A receiver (available to the public) picks up these broadcasts to determine its location.

 PRN (pseudo random noise code number): A unique number that identifies each separate GPS satellite.

 Waypoint: Locations of interest stored in a GPS receiver, either entered manually or downloaded from the Internet via a personal computer.

 - GPS Receiver Basics - Students will familiarize themselves with GPS receiver operation, view satellite visibility, walk in various directions and monitor their progress on a map.
 They will enter waypoints and use the GPS to guide them back to marked spots.

-- GPS Art - Students will write out a word or picture on a field, walk the path, and log GPS data.
+- Making GPS Art: Draw It, Walk It, Log It, Display It! - Students will write out a word or picture on a field, walk the path, and log GPS data.
 The results will display their "art" on their receiver's screen.

 - GPS Scavenger Hunt - Students will use the receivers to find their way to designated waypoints and report back on what they found.
 They will compute distances between waypoints based on the latitude and longitude, and compare with the distance the receiver finds.